 In the 2030 Agenda for Sustainable Development, the UN member states have pledged to leave no one behind – an unequivocal commitment to eradicate poverty, end discrimination and exclusion, and reduce the inequalities and vulnerabilities in all its forms.
 However, progress in this area has been slow.
 If we as a community are to truly reach the poorest of the poor and combat discrimination and rising inequalities, then concerted efforts are needed to boost the collection and use of reliable and high-quality data, disaggregated across multiple dimensions.

 Our article is aimed at practitioners who work across NGOs, INGOs, governments, CSOs or other actors who are involved in development projects.
 The guide is intended to help development actors understand the concept of data disaggregation and inspire them to make it a part of every intervention.
-We will explore what data disaggregation is, how it’s different from data aggregation, its key benefits, common challenges and opportunities, how it’s relevant for decision and policy making and why it’s important in international development.
+We will explore what data disaggregation is, how it’s different from data aggregation, its key benefits, common challenges, how it’s relevant for decision and policy making and why it’s important in international development.

 What does Data Disaggregation mean?